Enjoy one of the most affordable housing markets in Canada.

 During all four seasons in London, there is lots to explore and discover.
 Commuting in London is easy with our public transit bus system, in addition to biking and walking paths.
 You’ll get to your destination faster, as London offers a lower than average commute time of 22 minutes compared to 26 minutes for the rest of Canada.

 For those looking for activities in the region, Highways 401, 402, and 403 provide quick and easy access to other established community hubs, including Mississauga, Brampton, Niagara, and Toronto.
-Take your travels even further by using the London International Airport, VIA Rail Train Station, and Greyhound, Robert Q, and Voyago Bus services.
+Take your travels even further by using the London International Airport, VIA Rail Train Station, Robert Q, and Voyago Bus services.

 Discover our Culture